-The CTBUH 2017 Conference will thus be inquiring far beyond the tall building as an icon, to debate a new set of guidelines and responsibilities toward skyscrapers becoming “connectors” in the city.
-The discussion will embrace every discipline, from urban planning to cost consulting, architectural design to vertical transportation, real estate development to curtain wall design.
-There is no better place for this discussion than Sydney; a city with a 230-year history in urban development that finds itself at the nexus of much of the current debate about cities: density vs. suburbanization; modernity vs. historical preservation; infrastructure vs. urban life; the high- vs. low-rise realms.
+The CTBUH 2017 Conference thus inquired far beyond the tall building as an icon, in order to debate a new set of guidelines and responsibilities toward skyscrapers becoming “connectors” in the city.
+The discussion embraced every discipline, from urban planning to cost consulting, architectural design to vertical transportation, real estate development to curtain wall design.
+There wasno better place for this discussion than Sydney; a city with a 230-year history in urban development that finds itself at the nexus of much of the current debate about cities: density vs. suburbanization; modernity vs. historical preservation; infrastructure vs. urban life; the high- vs. low-rise realms.
 Through developments such as Barangaroo, Central Park, Sydney Metro, and Parramatta Square, the city is largely reinventing itself.
 This is symptomatic of what is happening in several global cities around the world such as New York or London, which are seen as “safe harbors” for significant real estate investment, coming from a multitude of external, as well as internal, sources – most notably Asia.
-With its breathtaking combination of harbor, skyline, and opera house as a backdrop, and the famous Antipodean welcoming charm of its people, there is no better place for this debate at this specific time than Sydney.
+With its breathtaking combination of harbor, skyline, and opera house as a backdrop, and the famous Antipodean welcoming charm of its people, there was no better place for this debate at that time than Sydney.

-Of course, no CTBUH conference in Australia would be complete without considering Melbourne or Brisbane, the country’s other premier urban laboratories.
-Thus, the fourth and fifth day of the conference will comprise regional programming in those cities.
-There, three half-day segments will focus on unique themes, encompassing expansive tours, site visits, and technical demonstrations.
+Of course, no CTBUH conference in Australia would have been complete without considering Melbourne or Brisbane, the country’s other premier urban laboratories.
+Thus, the fourth and fifth day of the conference comprised regional programming in those cities.
+There, three half-day segments focused on unique themes, encompassing expansive tours, site visits, and technical demonstrations.

-Join us south of the equator this year for the CTBUH 2017 Conference, for a truly global gathering to debate what the future holds for tall buildings and urban density.
+Thank you for joining us south of the equator this year for the CTBUH 2017 Conference, for what turned out to be a truly global gathering to debate what the future holds for tall buildings and urban density.

 1. Research for the CTBUH 2016 Conference, Cities to Megacities: Shaping Dense Vertical Urbanism, showed that there are now 45 megacities of 10 million or more people in the world.
 For more on this study, see Megacities: Setting the Scene.